Meet the Contributors to “The Science We Need”

 Shannon K. McManimon, Choua Her, and Joseph Adamji

-Shannon K. McManimon, Choua Her, and Joseph Adamji are three of the co-principal investigators on the NSF-funded STEM Justice: Building Youth Science Capital, based at the Science Museum of Minnesota.
-They are grateful to their colleagues, adults and youth, with whom they work on this participatory research project.
-McManimon is also an assistant professor in Educational Studies and Leadership at the State University of New York at New Paltz where she focuses on equity.
+Shannon K. McManimon, Choua Her, and Joseph Adamji are three of the co-principal investigators on the NSF-funded STEM Justice: Building Youth Science Capital, based at the Science Museum of Minnesota (SMM).
+They are grateful to their youth and adult colleagues with whom they work on this participatory research project.
+Her is an Evaluation and Research Associate at SMM, committed to addressing issues of equity, privilege, and power to build the capacity of communities to thrive.
+Adamji serves as the Director for the Kitty Andersen Youth Science Center, which empowers youth and trains educators through its STEM Justice approach.
+McManimon is an assistant professor in Educational Studies and Leadership at the State University of New York at New Paltz, focusing on equity-based teaching and learning in formal and informal settings.

 Anya Metzer works in international development with a programmatic focus on women and gender norms.
 She studied literature at Oxford University and the University of Chicago where she specialized in gender, pathology, and Victorian social thought.
 Anya writes on a freelance basis and her work has been featured in publications including REALLIFE Magazine and Ache.